 - Should you eat that?

-- I don’t think that jobs for you.
+- I don’t think that job is for you.

 - I wouldn’t do that.